wpreisse/HelmithLDG_MS2022/README.md

 Authors: Whitney C. Preisser, Adrian A. Castellanos, John M. Kinsella, Ronald Vargas, Eugenio Gonzalez, Jesús A. Fernández, Norman O. Dronen, A. Michelle Lawing, and Jessica E. Light

 Code written by W.C.
 Preisser and A.A.
 Castellanos.
+Please contact W.C.
+Preisser with any questions or concerns (wcpreisser@gmail.com)